This post is also available in: Português

 Proceed to the next step by clicking the Save and Next button.

-The next step is to import G Suite users.
+The next step is to import Workspace users.
 Click on the import from G Suite option that will be active.

 In the next step, click on Load users and select the users you want to import to this new department of yours.
 In our case, we will use the option to import all.